DavidSanchezMonedero/Getstor-examenes-multitarea-multiproceso/README.md

 # Manager-exams-multitasking-multiprocess
-This project is made up of 2 Activities.
+This project is made up of 2 Activities that run in the terminal.
 Activity 1
   This activity is about the implementation of multitasking in an exam manager creating several simultaneous threads of execution within the same process.